Achieving Better Local Regret Bound for Online Non-Convex Bilevel Optimization: Online Bilevel Optimization with Standard Local Regret

-Inspired by the follow-the-leader iteration form used in \citep{hazan2017efficientregretminimizationnonconvex,huang2023online}, we propose our Adaptive inner-loop Online Bilevel Optimizer (AOBO), which uses a dynamic inner iteration strategy to track the drift of $\mathbf{y}_t^*(\mathbf{x})$ in each round $t$.
-Consider in time step $t$, we use simple gradient descent method to solve the subproblem, starting with $\mathbf{y}_t^1 = \mathbf{y}_t$, then
+Inspired by the follow-the-leader iteration form used in \citet{hazan2017efficient,huang2023online}, we propose Adaptive inner-loop Online Bilevel Optimizer (AOBO), presented in Algorithm~\ref{alg:AOBO}.
+AOBO uses a dynamic inner iteration strategy to track the drift of $\mathbf{y}_t^*(\mathbf{x})$ in each round.
+In time step $t$, we use simple gradient descent method to solve the subproblem as follows